 6. Follow up

 When you don’t hear from a journalist the first time, the first thing is to assume they probably liked your pitch but forgot to get back to you.
-Wait for a full day to pass and send a follow up email asking if they got around to checking your email and what they think.
+Wait for a full day to pass then send a follow-up email asking if they got around to reading your email and what they think.
 If you don’t hear from them the second time after sending a follow-up email, then it means that they have probably trashed your email pitch already.
 You could do one more follow up air you’re really determined, but it’s usually recommended to send no more than two follow ups.

 Not all email pitches will work out as you would like.
-Soldier on and reach out to the journalist that sent a reply.
+Soldier on and reach out to the journalist who sent a reply.